Decoding Cold Email Open Rates and Choosing a Smarter Path

 Understanding the average open rates and conversion metrics for cold emails will give you some perspective into your own performance.
 But as we dissect these numbers, you’ll see that cold email might not be the magic solution you anticipated.

-What’s the Average Open Rate for Cold Email?
+What is the Average Open Rate for Cold Email?

 The average open rate for cold emails is only between 15 and 25 percent, though these numbers can vary dramatically depending on the industry.
-Business consulting and SaaS fall at the lower end of the engagement spectrum, while cold emails from non-profit organizations, publishers, and media companies enjoy higher open rates.
+Business consulting and SaaS fall at the lower end of the email engagement spectrum, while cold emails from non-profit organizations, publishers, and media companies enjoy higher open rates.

 So, why are open rates higher?